Transfer Pricing Requirements And New Penalties in Malaysia

 Tax payer is to disclose if CbyCR is relevant for the Group and fill in the relevant information of the reporting entity.

-TP Penalties and Power to Disregard Structures
+Transfer Pricing Penalties and Power to Disregard Structures

-Failure to furnish contemporaneous TP documentation
+Failure to furnish contemporaneous Transfer Pricing documentation

 - Fine of not less than RM20,000 and not more than RM100,000; or